drBenway/pixi-vn-wiki/start/labels.md

 ## Manage game flow with labels

 The game flow is managed by functions that call labels, jump to labels, go back, close labels...
-These functions are in the `GameStepManager` object.
+These functions are in the `narration` object.

 * [Run a label](#run-a-label)
 * [Next Step and Go back](#next-step-and-go-back)